ccp257/AAE4011_GR/README.md

 ### Image Characteristics

-The images come from real observatory footage captured using an all-sky fisheye camera.
-This makes the dataset realistic, but also more difficult than a clean laboratory-style dataset.
+The images come from real observatory footage and were captured using an all-sky camera with a fisheye view, therefore the data is more realistic but also more difficult to work with.
+By looking through the sample images, we found that this dataset contains several real-world challenges rather than clean laboratory-style images.

 Main challenges include:
 - Fisheye distortion